 Free or low-cost brokers

-Insurance is one area of finance for students that’s often overlooked.
+Insurance is one area of finance for students that are often overlooked.
 That’s because it’s typically only used in worst-case scenarios, which is something none of us wants to think about.
 However, it's better to be prepared when life happens.

 Student health insurance